nomadicwind/synapse/README.md

 - `MINIO_SECRET_KEY`: MinIO secret key
 - `STT_SERVICE_URL`: URL for the STT service

-See [docker-compose.yml](docker-compose.yml) for default values and service configurations.
+See [Startup Guide](STARTUP_GUIDE.md) for configuration details and service setup instructions.

 ## Running the Application